L-Carnitine Base Powder

 Free of: Added Sugar, Soy, Dairy, Yeast, Gluten, Corn & Additives.

-Directions: As a dietary supplement, take 800 mg (level unpacked 1/4 tsp) up to two times daily or as directed by a physician.
+Directions: As a dietary supplement, take 800 mg up to two times daily or as directed by a physician.
+An accurate gram weight scale is recommended.

-Warning: If you are pregnant, nursing, taking any medications, or have any medical conditions consult your physician before use.
+Warning: If you are pregnant, nursing, taking any medications or have any medical condition consult your physician before use.
 Keep out of reach of children.
-Store in a cool, dark & dry place.

 Product Details